Related Articles

 What Is Annual Percentage Yield (APY) and Why Does It Matter?

-Annual Percentage Yield (APY) represents the interest your money earns in a savings account, including compound interest.Setting money aside and building your savings is a great way to increase your wealth.
-But that money should work for you.
+Annual Percentage Yield (APY) represents the interest your money earns in a savings account, including compound interest.Setting money aside and building your savings is a smart way to increase your wealth.
+But that saved cash should work for you.
 Choosing an account with a high Annual Percentage Yield (APY) could help you earn more on your savings, even when you’re not contributing to the account regularly.
 Here’s what you should know about APY and how it works when looking for a new savings account.

 Key Takeaways